INTERNATIONAL MEDICAL SERVICE – TAIPEI

 May 25, 2017 § Leave a comment

-Surgery and other treatments including acupuncture is available and is affordable.
+Surgery and other treatments including acupuncture is available and is hopefully affordable.
 Most patients are from international embassies.
-An untapped opportunity exists for Australian travelers seeking world-standards providing extra care.
+An opportunity exists for foreign travelers seeking world-standards plus providing extra care.

-Americans, Canadians, British, French, German and Australians are VIP’s.
-In fact all foreigners are VIP’s.
-Many are from the embassies (aka trade offices) in Taipei.
+Westerners and other foreigners are VIP’s.
+Most are from embassies (and others officially – trade offices) in Taipei.

 The International Medical Service provides an English-speaking medically experienced guide.
 ‘Sharon’ and ‘Zoe’ show the client various options ranging from traditional Chinese medicine and acupuncture to conventional western-style treatments or advice.
 An essential service if the patient is unable to speak Chinese or Taiwanese.